Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 When a Variable-Rate Mortgage Might Be Better

 For borrowers who expect interest rates to eventually fall, a variable-rate mortgage can be an attractive alternative.
+Variable options offer a few strategic advantages worth understanding.

 1. Much Lower Break Penalties